‘The Young And The Restless’ Casting Shocker: Jason Canela Out As Arturo

-A new shocker for The Young and the Restless casting reveals that Jason Canela is out as Arturo Rosales.
+A new The Young and the Restless casting shocker reveals that Jason Canela is out as Arturo Rosales.

-Jason Canela took to Twitter to announce his exit from Y&R. The Arturo actor wrote, “It’s time to turn the page and see what beautiful stories I am blessed to be part of next.”
+Jason Canela took to Twitter to announce his exit from Y&R. In his brief statement, the Arturo actor wrote that “it’s time to turn the page and see what beautiful stories I am blessed to be part of next.”

 The actor revealed that he’s moving on, and he thanked actors like Peter Bergman (Jack Abbott), Melissa Ordway (Abby Newman), Jordi Vilasuso (Rey Rosales), Sasha Calle (Lola Rosales), and Noemi Gonzales (Mia Rosales).
 Canela admitted that Bergman is actually his favorite actor, though.
-He went on to thank the others who make things happen day in and day at CBS Television City so that the number one rated daytime drama can air five days a week.
+He went on to thank the others who make things happen day in and day at CBS Television City so that the No. 1 rated daytime drama can air five days a week.

 “I feel blessed to have been a part of something so special!
 I appreciate each and every single person that makes up part of the @YandR_CBS family!
 Our makeup team, our crew, our security!
 Without them there is nothing.
 The team behind the camera is what makes it all worth it.”